zobuj/PortableOfflineTranslator/doc/TAMeetings/feb11/HighLevelRequirements.md

 - We need to set up a breadboard prototype after we get our software simulations to work.

 - Eventually, we are going to need to design a enclosing for this design to be able to be manageable by an end user.

+- We are also going to need to think about the thermal management of our system to make sure to appropriate power delivery to each subsystem.